nanassound/midimesh_esp32/hardware/README.md

 - Pin headers for ESP32-C3 SuperMini

 **Power Requirements:**
-- +3.3V and +5V rails from Eurorack power
++5V from USB-C, Eurorack power header (J2), or adding battery to the power connector (J1)
-- Compatible with standard Eurorack power distribution

 **Design Files:**
 - Location: [`slide_and_twist/`](slide_and_twist/)